JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 ### git

 It is strongly recommend that you have git installed: [official installation instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 * In Debian-based distros: `sudo apt-get install git`
 * In Windows: [Download the installer](http://git-scm.com/download/win) and install it.

-For more advanced tooling, you may use [Git Extensions](http://gitextensions.github.io/) or [SourceTree](https://www.sourcetreeapp.com/).
+For more advanced tooling, you may use [Git Extensions](http://gitextensions.github.io/) or [SourceTree](https://www.sourcetreeapp.com/). - See also our [tool recommendations](tools.md) for installation hints including [chocolatey](https://chocolatey.org/).

 If you do not yet have a GitHub account, please [create one](https://github.com/join).

 ### IDE